Sarahkel/IrisProject/README.md

 Iris-virginica     50
 Name: species, dtype: int64
 ```
 :arrow_right:  In the next chapter I will explore whethere there are significant differences between the different species.
-It will be handy to compare the stats of the species against the overThe measurements are evenly distributed across the 3 species.
+It will be useful to compare the stats of the species against the overThe measurements are evenly distributed across the 3 species.

 Gather some basic statistical information about the dataframe, like the mean, min and max of the columns:
 ```